GAURAV-GUPT/GenAI-Code-Assist/README.md

 This project is a multi-agent AI assistant designed to streamline various aspects of the software development lifecycle (SDLC) and other business operations.
 Built with **Streamlit** and **LangChain**, it integrates different AI-powered agents into a single, user-friendly interface.

+🌟 Key Features
+The application is structured around a collection of independent agents, each with a specific purpose.
+You can interact with them via the sidebar.

+💻 Software Development Lifecycle (SDLC)
+Ticket Summarization: Summarizes user stories and tickets, extracting key intent and tasks.

+SDLC Multi-Agent: A chained workflow that takes a Business Requirements Document (BRD) and automatically generates:
+User Stories
+Acceptance Criteria
+Test Cases

+Functional Code

+⚙️ **Industrial Automation & Diagnostics**

+**CNC AI Agent:** This advanced workflow analyzes uploaded CNC machine data from a mock Excel file.
+It orchestrates three agents to provide:
+An expert technical analysis of anomalies and root causes.
+A step-by-step Standard Operating Procedure (SOP) for maintenance.
+A business impact report quantifying the avoided downtime and cost savings.

+**Observability to Self-Heal AI Agent:** Simulates an end-to-end "self-healing" IT process.
+It captures a mock system alert, creates an ITSM ticket, diagnoses the root cause, applies a fix, and closes the ticket—all autonomously.

+**Litmus EDGE Agent:** Simulates an industrial diagnosis workflow for a CNC machine.
+It ingests live data, identifies equipment details, and provides a diagnostic report with a recommended solution.

+**Car Remote Diagnostics:** A mock diagnostic agent that simulates troubleshooting and provides solutions for a car's Check Engine light.

+**Equipment Predictive Maintenance:** A simple agent that provides a report on the health of a mock vehicle fleet.

+📦 **Business & Supply Chain**
+Supplier Negotiation System: Simulates a negotiation between a sourcing manager and a supplier for an automotive part.
+Trade Negotiator Agent: A simple agent that provides a report on trade negotiation outcomes.
+Accounts Payable Agent: Categorizes and summarizes a mock supplier query and drafts a professional response using provided "SAP" data.
+Auto OEM Market Research: Generates a strategic brief, creative concept, and ad copy for a mock automotive campaign.

+🛠️ **Technology Stack**
+Framework: Streamlit for the front-end UI.
+AI Orchestration: LangChain for chaining LLM calls and managing multi-agent workflows.
+LLM: The system is powered by gpt-4o-mini via the OpenAI API.
+Data Handling: Pandas for data manipulation

 ## 🚀 Features

 The application provides a comprehensive suite of tools, including: